Nightworld (film): Plot

 After he is forced to kill a teenager in self-defense, former LAPD police officer Brett Irlam retires to Bulgaria.
 There, he meets Ana and marries her.
 Her suicide sends him into a depression that worries his friend Alex, who suggests he take a security job in Sofia.
 Brett agrees when recurring nightmares of Ana's death keep him from moving on.
-The job turns out to be at a historic building well known by the locals.
-Its manager, Martin, reveals few details before hiring Brett.
+The job is at a historic building well-known by the locals.
+Its manager, Martin, reveals a few details before hiring Brett.
 The job has only one major responsibility: watching CCTV footage of cameras in a locked warehouse.
 Martin explains that nobody has ever reported activity, but Brett must contact help immediately if he sees anything.

-The job is initially very quiet.
+The job is initially tranquil.
 Though he occasionally hears strange noises, Brett is more worried about his nightmares, which he sometimes has trouble distinguishing from reality.
 Brett meets local café worker Zara, who is surprised the building needs security.
 One day, Brett glimpses a shadow in the footage and calls the number given to him.
 A blind man, Jacob, arrives at the building, explaining that he was once a watchman there, too.
 Jacob has Brett describe the incident thoroughly, then promises to alert Martin himself.
 When Martin arrives the next day he is satisfied that the situation is under control and refuses Brett's suggestion that they investigate the warehouse.

 Brett and Zara grow closer.
 He invites her to see the building when she expresses interest, and they have sex in his living quarters.
 The next day, Brett sees what he believes to be footprints on the CCTV.
 He again calls Jacob, who expresses keen interest.
 When Martin and his assistant arrive, they reluctantly agree to investigate the warehouse in person.
 Brett is frustrated when they reveal nothing, though Jacob warns Brett never to enter the warehouse alone.
 After experiencing disturbing nightmares, Brett calls Zara.
 As they have sex, Brett hallucinates that Zara is his dead wife, disturbing him greatly.